Wisdom Teeth Removal

 if I Require Wisdom Tooth Extraction?

 Most often, problematic teeth are noticed by a dentist before they cause too much complication.
 At a routine checkup with either of our dentists, they will notice any wisdom teeth that may require removal through x-rays or digital scans.
 However, if you have not seen a dentist in a while, your wisdom teeth may cause noticeable symptoms.
-You should consider calling our Scottsdale office for a consultation if you are experiencing:
+You should consider calling our Scottsdale office for a consultation if you are experiencing any of the symptoms outlined below.

 Chronic Bad Breath